mlaanderson/coffeecat/README.md

 ## Configuration
 Configuration is done in a JSON file.
 The default configuration file location is in conf/server.json.
 An optional path can be used by using the -c flag on the command line.
 An applet is defined by it's container (web path) and it's path (file system path).
-Currently, only HTTP and HTTPS protocols, with or without WebSockets, are supported.
+Currently, only HTTP, HTTP/2, and HTTPS protocols, with or without WebSockets, are supported.

 ```
 {